 Property of a debtor that can be liquidated to satisfy claims of creditors.

 A trustee’s or creditor’s objection to the debtor being released from his or her debts.

 The document that when filed with the bankruptcy court, starts the bankruptcy case.
 Events that happen before the petition is filed are called “Pre-petition” and events that happen after the petition is filed are called “Post-petition.”

-A transfer of the debtor’s property made after the commencement of the case.
+A transfer of the debtor’s property made after the commencement of a bankruptcy case.

 Preferential debt payment

 “A debt payment made to a creditor in the 90-day period before a debtor files bankruptcy (or within one year if the creditor was an insider) that gives the creditor more than the creditor would receive in the debtor’s chapter 7 case.” *

 “The bankruptcy code’s statutory ranking of unsecured claims that determines the order in which unsecured claims will be paid if there is not enough money to pay all unsecured claims in full.” *